sudhir-b/deserialise/README.md

 In no particular order:

 - Improve error handling
+- Maybe don't use the Rust lambda via its Function URL?
 - Provide an option to 'metaplex-ise' the deserialised account data
 - Allow custom cluster URLs
 - Be able to deploy both Lambda functions with the same tool/command (try AWS CDK?)